markNZed/GPT-NeoX-Colab/notes.md

 - Save checkpoint of code completion to BB
   - Create a benchmark notebook that starts with the HF model
   - Poetry is creating .venv so we should use that not my_env
+- In docker give apt rights to vscode user (avoid sudo)